astropy/regions/docs/getting_started.rst

-have for example a circular region with a radius of 3 pixels at a pixel position of (1000, 1000), it would be inefficient to store a mask that has a size larger than this, so instead we store the mask using the minimal array that contains the mask, and the :class:`~regions.Mask` objects also include an ``origin`` attribute that is used to indicate where the mask should be applied in an image.
+have for example a circular region with a radius of 3 pixels at a pixel position of (1000, 1000), it would be inefficient to store a mask that has a size larger than this, so instead we store the mask using the minimal array that contains the mask, and the :class:`~regions.Mask` objects also include a ``bbox`` attribute that is a :class:`~regions.BoundingBox` object used to indicate where the mask should be applied in an image.

 :class:`~regions.Mask` objects also have a number of methods to make it easy to use the masks with data.
 The :meth:`~regions.Mask.to_image` method